tango-controls/rfc/7/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

-# Tango Pipe specificatiom
+# Tango Pipe specification

 This specification describes the Tango Pipe feature of a Device.

 ## Goals

-Tango Pipe is an Attribute [RFC-4] with custom data structure.
+Tango Pipe is an Attribute [RFC-4] with custom data structure - the pipe name and pipe description.
+But in contrary of Commands or Attributes, a pipe does not have a pre-defined data type: it may be of any basic Tango data type (or array of) and this may change every time a pipe is read or written.

 ## Use Case